univention/univention-corporate-server/doc/manual/windows/ad-connection.rst

 Details on preconfigured synchronization
 ----------------------------------------

+You can configure the :program:`AD Connector` to only synchronize a specific selection of objects.
+To do this, you can add LDAP object DNs to an internal allowlist using the following UCR variables:

+  * :envvar:`connector/ad/mapping/allowsubtree/.*/ucs`
+  * :envvar:`connector/ad/mapping/allowsubtree/.*/ad`

+Use the |UCSUCRV| :envvar:`connector/ad/mapping/allowsubtree/.*/ucs` to add a DN from your UCS LDAP to the allowlist of objects that need to be synchronized from your UCS LDAP to the connected Active Directory.
+Every UCS LDAP subtree you want to add to the allowlist needs its own dedicated UCR variable.
+The ``.*`` portion of the variable makes this possible.
+It is a placeholder that allows you to set a custom name for each variable.
+If you follow this approach, you will end up with a series of UCR variables of the type described, each containing only one DN.
+UCS LDAP objects that are not specified in any of these UCR variables, and are not part of a specified subtree, will be excluded from synchronization and removed from the connected Active Directory.
+For this configuration to take effect a restart of the :program:`AD Connector` is needed, though.

+If you want to define an allowlist from the point of view of the connected Active Directory, use the |UCSUCRV|
+:envvar:`connector/ad/mapping/allowsubtree/.*/ad` instead.
+This variable works exactly like the previously described one, only that it configures the synchronization of objects in the opposite direction, from Active Directory to UCS.

 All containers which are ignored due to corresponding filters are exempted from synchronization as standard.
 This can be found in the :file:`/etc/univention/connector/ad/mapping` configuration file under the